 According to Luke – What Did Joseph do With the Body of Jesus Before He Buried Him?

-The burial of Jesus Christ is unique because if fulfilled Scriptures concerning it.
+The significance of Jesus’ burial is unique because it fulfilled the Scriptures concerning it.

 How it transpired and who was involved and where it happened also made it unique.